Best dog food delivery services for 2020: Pet Plate, BarkBox, Chewy, Ollie and more compared

-After more than two months of coronavirus quarantine, lockdown restrictions are starting to ease.
-But many people have decided that to stay safe, they would still prefer to avoid taking trips to the store and are instead leaning on meal delivery services and grocery deliveries.
-If you're a dog owner or other pet owner, you might also want to consider a personalized dog food delivery service — after all, Fido deserves a gourmet meal as much as you do!
+After months of coronavirus quarantine, lockdown restrictions are starting to ease.
+But many people have decided that to stay on the safe side, they would prefer to continue to avoid taking trips to the store and instead rely on meal delivery services and grocery deliveries.
+If you're a dog owner or other pet owner, you might also want to throw a personalized dog food delivery service into the mix -- after all, Fido deserves a gourmet meal as much as you do!
 That's why we've been regularly updating this list of dog food delivery services.
 All of the recommended companies listed here are open and able to help you out, so you're sure to find just the right pet food delivery service to suit your furry friend's particular needs.

 Read more: Gourmet dog treats we'd totally sneak a bite of

 We're not just talking about a pet parent getting kibble delivered from pet food companies.
-These dog food delivery services are tailored to your pup's every need.
+These dog food delivery services are tailored to your pup's dietary needs to keep your canine healthy and happy.
 But finding the best dog food delivery services can be challenging, to say the least.
 There are so many meal delivery options to choose from and so many opinions on the "best way" to optimize the nutrition, ingredients and vitamins and minerals in your pet's meal plan.
 Do you choose grain-free dog food, raw dog food, homemade dog food or plain old dry dog food?
 Do you choose kibble or wet food?
 If you're struggling to find food that fits your fur baby's needs, we're going to break it down for you.
 And we implore you to look carefully, as many of them, including Spot and Tango and NomNomNow, have big first-time order discounts -- you can get as much as 30% off your total cart.

 - Spot and Tango: Fresh dog food delivery, small-batch and ready to serve